stephen1hong/Train-your-own-data-for-detectiong-your-custom-objects-using-Yolo/README.md

 5) Download pre-trained weights for the convolutional layers (76 MB):
  * at  http://pjreddie.com/media/files/darknet19_448.conv.23

-6) Prepare train files
+6) Prepare train files:
-   * Put files: yolo-obj.cfg, data/train.txt, data/obj.names, data/obj.data, darknet19_448.conv.23 and directory data/img under executable darknet file.
+   * Put files 'yolo-obj.cfg', 'data/train.txt', 'data/obj.names', 'data/obj.data', 'darknet19_448.conv.23' and directory data/img under the directory of executable 'darknet' file.
    - for example, all these files are placed in directory: /darknet, in my computer.
-   * Change the path in data/train.txt and save it.
+   * Ensure the path in data/train.txt is right.
+If not, modified it.
     -for example, change "x64/Release/data/img/sample.jpg"--> "data/img/sample.jpg"

 7) Train on your own data